-Serial analyzer
+Serial decoder

 The sink uses a window for its output.
 The output can be saved to a text file.